You are about to erase your work on this activity. Are you sure you want to do this?

 Unless otherwise specified, we will take the domain of a given function on to be the

-set of all ordered tuples in for which the function is defined.
-We are familiar with
+set of all ordered -tuples in for which the given expression is defined.
+We are familiar

-this concept from one-variable calculus, where we would see a function such as and
+with this concept from one-variable calculus, where we would see a function defined

-take its domain to be .
-In our example , we take its domain to be , as we found
+by a formula such as and take its domain to be .
+In our example , we take its domain

 Let’s investigate a few functions of two variables, .

 What is the domain of ?